angeleyazbec/Cryptocurrency-Unsupervised-Learning/README.md

 * Discarded all cryptocurrencies that are not being traded.

-* Removeed all rows that have at least one null value.
+* Removed all rows that have at least one null value.

 * Filtered for cryptocurrencies that have been mined.

 * Converted the remaining features with text values, `Algorithm` and `ProofType`, into numerical data.

-* Standardizeed the dataset so that columns that contain larger values do not unduly influence the outcome.
+* Standardized the dataset so that columns that contain larger values do not unduly influence the outcome.

 ### Dimensionality Reduction